cdapio/cdap/cdap-docs/developer-guide/source/testing/testing.rst

 In a fashion similar to `Strategies in Testing Flows`_, we can write unit testing for MapReduce jobs.
 Let's write a test case for an application that uses MapReduce.
-Complete source code and test can be found in the :ref:`Purchase Example <purchase>` included in the CDAP SDK.
+Complete source code and test can be found in the :ref:`Purchase Example <examples-purchase>` included in the CDAP SDK.

 The ``PurchaseTest`` class should extend from ``TestBase`` similar to `Strategies in Testing Flows`::